 Handel's Trio Sonata collections (Op.
 2 and Op.
 5) also owe much to Corelli, but they were at least equally if not more influenced by the "French Overture" style of Jean-Baptiste Lully (1632-1687).
 Dotted rhythms are quite prominent in the slow movements, while the allegro sections that follow are almost always in contrapuntal texture.
-What is most fascinating is the "total" lack of operatic style in these works; listening to a Handel Trio Sonata and Opera back to back, it would be impossible to guess the works were by the same composer.
+What is most fascinating is the "total" lack of operatic style in those works; listening to a Handel Trio Sonata and Opera back to back, it would be impossible to guess the works were by the same composer.
 This collection of Concerti Grossi (Op.
-3) was compiled by Handel's publisher in the 1730's, most likely without his knowledge or approval.
-These earlier works are almost never in pure Concerto Grosso style; the closest model would be the French Suites of Lully.
-As a result, they are stylistically quite similar to the Trio Sonatas, which were also composed early in his career.
+6), written much later in his career, is much closer to the Corelli model than his earlier Op.
+3 collection.
+Very little of this music is reminiscent of Lully, but it does share one important stylistic trait; it would be equally as difficult to hear one of these works and one of his operas without thinking they were by different individuals.